makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 ### Force

-Each time you ru this command, as it is not a sensitive operation, a confirmation will be asked.
+Each time you run this command, as it is a sensitive operation, a confirmation will be asked.
 If you want to skip it, use the `--force` option.

 ```sh